 Planning a trip was never this easy!

-The cities and itineraries are very Europe-heavy, but there are still plenty of non-European destinations to choose from.
-Suggestions from other travelers are included, to give you a better idea if a certain tourist spot or hotel is best for you and what you want out of a vacation, and you can change plans as much as you want.
+The cities and plans are very Europe-heavy, but there are still plenty of non-European destinations to choose from.
+Suggestions from other travelers are included, to give you a better idea if a particular tourist spot or hotel is best for you and what you want out of a vacation, and you can change plans as much as you want.
 Plus you can print your plans onto paper or view it from any device, which makes for convenience.

 Visitacity even has vacation tips such as: